-Beth has lectured on surveillance law and technology at the UC Berkeley School of Law, at Stanford University’s law and international policy schools on cyber law and policy, and at Stanford Business School on cybersecurity for executives.
-She serves as a senior adjunct fellow for the New York University School of Law’s Reiss Center for Law and Security and as an affiliate at Stanford University’s Center for International Security and Cooperation (CISAC).
+Beth has lectured at the UC Berkeley School of Law on surveillance law and technology, at Stanford University’s law and international policy schools on cyber law and policy, and at Stanford Business School on cybersecurity for executives.
+She serves as a non-resident senior fellow at the Reiss Center on Law and Security at NYU School of Law and as an affiliate at Stanford University’s Center for International Security and Cooperation (CISAC).

 Beth received her J.D., order of the coif, from NYU School of Law.
 Following law school, Beth served as a law clerk at the DOJ’s Office of Legal Counsel, and then to Chief Justice Theodore A. McKee of the U.S. Court of Appeals for the Third Circuit.